Subham5126/MealLink/public/Readme.md

-# Foodbridge
+# MealLink

-Foodbridge is a platform that connects people with excess food to orphanages and NGOs in need.
+MealLink is a platform that connects people with excess food to orphanages and NGOs in need.
 Donors can easily share their surplus food, and recipients can find nearby donations.
 The goal is to reduce food wastage and help feed those in need.

 ## Features